ISO 3166-1: Naming and disputes

-The country names used in ISO 3166-1 are taken from the two UN sources mentioned above.
-Some country names used by the UN, and accordingly by ISO, are subject to dispute:
+The country names used in ISO 3166-1 are taken from the two UN sources.
+Some country names used by the UN, and accordingly by ISO, are disputed:

 Coding

 The codes are chosen, according to the ISO 3166/MA, "to reflect the significant, unique component of the country name in order to allow a visual association between country name and country code".
 For this reason, common components of country names like "Republic", "Kingdom", "United", "Federal" or "Democratic" are normally not used for deriving the code elements.
 As a consequence, for example, the United Kingdom is officially assigned the alpha-2 code GB rather than UK, based on its official name "United Kingdom of Great Britain and Northern Ireland" (although UK is reserved on the request of the United Kingdom).
 Some codes are chosen based on the native names of the countries.
 For example, Germany is assigned the alpha-2 code DE, based on its native name "Deutschland".